richardcom/tp/docs/UserGuide.md

 ### Regarding categories and book cover

-The list of valid categories are given below in ascending order with respect to the priorit of the category.
+The list of valid categories are given below in ascending order with respect to the priority of the category.

 * `General`
 * `Novels`